CopperBadger/dotfiles/dots/.i3/lemonbar-new/README.md

 Because `i3ipc` likes to crash sometimes, the bar might freeze from time to time (this seems to happen disproportionately on X startup).
-If this happens, simply run the included `lb-restart` script included here.
+If this happens, simply run the included `lb-restart` script.
 On much more rare occaisions, all of i3 will freeze.
 I am not sure if this is related to the bar or not, but in case it is, I'll note here that the best way to fix this is to open a separate TTY terminal on your machine (`Ctrl+Alt+F2`, for example), log in, and kill the `i3` process.